 It might have to be done over two years to give your grass a chance to grow through before you smother it with topsoil again.

 Create a garden bed with mulch

-Another really simple way to do it if your tree s exposed roots are close to the trunk is to create a garden bed with the mulch.
+Another really simple way to do it if your trees’ exposed roots are close to the trunk is to create a garden bed with mulch.

-Simply order as much wood chip as you need to cover the area.
-Make sure the chip is no thicker than 3” or the roots will not be able to breath or get access to water.
+Simply order as many wood chips as you need to cover the area.
+Make sure the chip is no thicker than 3” or the roots will not be able to breathe or get access to water.

 Spread the mulch and your problem is solved.